williamngan/pts/guide/md/_0700_Animation.md

 # Animation

-There are many great javascript animation libraries, like the elegant Popmotion and the full-featured GSAP, which you may use alongside Pts.
-For simple use cases, Pts' Tempo class offers an intuitive and lightweight alternative.
+There are many great javascript animation libraries which you may use alongside Pts.
+For simple use cases, Pts' [`Tempo`](#link) utility class provides an intuitive and lightweight alternative.

-Often, an animation sequence is implemented as a curated list of tweens played in milliseconds.
-What if we take the idea one level higher, and think of the sequence like a dance?
-One-two-three, One-two-three...
+Animation sequences are commonly implemented as a curated list of tweens played in milliseconds.
+But what if we take the idea one level higher, and think of it like a dance?
+Like One-two-three, One-two-three...

 Let's start by setting the beats.
-The common measurement is beats-per-minute (BPM).
-You can create a Tempo instance in two ways: by setting a BPM, or specifying the duration of a beat in milliseconds.
+Tempo is usually measured in beats-per-minute (bpm), so there are two ways to initiate a [`Tempo`](#link) instance: by setting a bpm, or specifying the duration of a beat in milliseconds.

 ```
 // 120 beats-per-minute, or 500ms per beat
-let ta = new Tempo( 120 );
+let tempo = new Tempo( 120 );

-// 500ms per beat, or 120 BPM
+// 500ms per beat, or 120 bpm
-let tb = Tempo.fromBeat( 500 );
+let another = Tempo.fromBeat( 500 );
 ```

-The essential function in a Tempo instance is `every(...)`, which counts the beats for you.
+The essential function is [`Tempo.every`](#link), which counts the beats and triggers the callback functions you specified.
 It's like a smart metronome.

 ```
-let everyTwo = ta.every( 2 );
+let everyTwo = tempo.every( 2 ); // count every 2 beats
-let everyTen = ta.every( 10 );
+let everyTen = tempo.every( 10 ); // count every 10 beats
 ```

-The returned object from `every` has two chainable functions: `start( fn )` and `progress( fn )`. `start` lets you set a callback at the start of every period.
+The `every` function returns an object with two chainable functions: `start(...)` and `progress(...)`.
+The `start` function lets you set a callback to be triggered at the start of every period.
 For example:

 ```
-// at the start of every 2-beats period, add a dot
+// at the start of every 2-beats period, do something
 everyTwo.start( (count) => ... )
 ```

-`progress` lets you specify a callback during the progress of every period, so you can use it to interpolate values and tween properties.
+The `progress` function lets you specify a callback during the progress of every period, so you can use it to interpolate values and tween properties.

 ```
-// during every 10-beats period, do this...
+// during every 10-beats period, do something
 everyTen.progress( (count, t, time, isStart) => ... )
 ```